Employees' Provident Fund (EPF) - A business owner's guide

 Here's a brief of the different schemes for which your EPF contributions will go:

-• Employees' Pension Scheme: This is a social security scheme that provides a monthly pension to employees and their dependents once the employee retires from work.
+• Employees' Pension Scheme: This is a social security scheme that provides a monthly pension to employees once they retire from work.
 Only the employer contributes 8.33% of the employee's EPF wage towards this scheme.
 The maximum wage limit for contribution is ₹ 15,000.
 Even if an employee earns more than that in a month, the maximum amount an employer must contribute is 8.33% of ₹ 15,000 which is ₹ 1,250.

 • Employees' Deposit Link Insurance Scheme: EDLI is an insurance cover provided by EPFO for employees of registered organisations.
 The employer must contribute 0.5% of the employee's EPF wage every month towards the policy.
 Contribution is to be paid on a maximum wage ceiling of ₹ 15,000 even if the EPF wages are higher than that.
 Hence, the employer's contribution can't exceed ₹ 75 in any given month.